Balamadgi/home-money/README.md

 # HomeMoney

-It's one of the more simple budget apps.
+It's one of the simple budget apps.
 You'll get expense tracking, income tracking, and some other decent budgeting tools.

 ## Quick Start